 ICWD's analysis of the Draft Plan and recommendations for reduced pumping are based on the goals and principles of the Water Agreement, the status of individual pumping wells according to Green Book soil water triggers, groundwater dependent vegetation conditions monitored by the Technical Group, water table conditions in each well field, and groundwater uses within each wellfield.
-ICWD's recommended reduced pumping amount for 2021-22 is 59,377 ac-ft.
+ICWD's recommended reduced pumping amount for 2022-23 is 59,540 ac-ft.

-Average groundwater levels are expected to decline in all wellfields under LADWP's 2021-22 maximum proposed pumping (Table 3.4).
-The average groundwater level change in the 46 Indicator wells is predicted to be a decline of -1.6 ft under LADWP's maximum pumping scenario, a decline of -0.5 ft with in-valley minimum pumping, and a decline of -0.8 ft with the ICWD reduced pumping amount.
-By April 2022, under LADWP's maximum pumping scenario, average predicted water levels will be below baseline in all wellfields except Thibaut-Sawmill.
-In Big Pine, Taboose-Aberdeen and Bairs-George average water levels would be 1-3 feet below baseline; and in Laws, Independence-Oak and Symmes-Shepard average water levels would be 3-5 feet below baseline.
-Concerns and recommendations to LADWP's proposed 2021-22 pumping plan were described in the Inyo County Water Department's April 30, 2020 letter to LADWP.
+Average groundwater levels are expected to decline in all wellfields under LADWP's 2022-23 maximum proposed pumping (Table 3.4).
+The average groundwater level change in the 46 Indicator wells is predicted to be a decline of -1.9 ft under LADWP's maximum pumping scenario, a decline of -0.6 ft with in-valley minimum pumping, and a decline of -0.8 ft with the ICWD reduced pumping amount.
+By April 2023, under LADWP's maximum pumping scenario, average predicted water levels will be below baseline in all wellfields except Thibaut-Sawmill.
+In Big Pine and Bairs-George average water levels would be 1-3 feet below baseline; and in Laws, Taboose-Aberdeen, Independence-Oak and Symmes-Shepard average water levels would be 3-6 feet below baseline.
+Concerns and recommendations to LADWP's proposed 2022-23 pumping plan were described in the Inyo County Water Department's April 30, 2022 letter to LADWP.
 A summary of these comments are presented here:

-The extraordinarily high amount of runoff in 2017-2018 and 2019-20 promoted a substantial rise in the water table in most areas of the Owens Valley; however, some areas remain below mid-1980s water levels when the baseline vegetation mapping occurred.
+The extraordinarily high amount of runoff in 2017-2018 and 2019-20 promoted a substantial rise in the water table in most areas of the Owens Valley; however, an ongoing drought has reached year three and groundwater levels have fallen several feet in most wellfields.
 ICWD's analysis and recommendations are based on water table conditions in each well field relative to baseline water levels, groundwater uses within each wellfield, and groundwater dependent vegetation conditions.
-This year, 2021-22, will mark the second year of below average runoff and well below average precipitation on the valley floor.
-Soil moisture levels declined last year as described in Section 4 of the annual report.
+This year, 2022-23, will mark the third year of drought and the past two years have seen the lowest runoff on record, both under 50% of the long-term average.
+Soil moisture levels declined slightly last year as described in Section 4 of the annual report, and the majority of On/Off permanent monitoring sites are now on partially or disconnected from water table moisture access.